bouzuya/hubot-script-boilerplate/README.md

 # hubot-XXX

-A Hubot script that XXX
+A Hubot script that DESCRIPTION

 ## Installation